Ghayeth2/Ghayeth2/README.md

 <h1 align="center">Hi 👋, I'm Ghayeth Al Masri</h1>
-<h3 align="center">I am a Computer Engineer, interested in Backend Development.
-I have a strong background in building well-structured maintainable applications.
-I have worked on Go, Java and PHP.
-I aim to obtain practical experiences, expand my knowledge and improve my skills in the field.</h3>
+<h3 align="center">I am a Computer Engineer with almost a year of experience in backend development, building well-structured and
+maintainable applications.
+I have worked using Go, Java and PHP on independent and team-based projects.
+I aim to obtain more technical knowledge by contributing to further real-world projects. </h3>

 - 👯 I’m currently a collaborator on Labsis project to implement new features to the system. [private](private)